practicingruby/practicing-ruby-paid/posts/v7/007-wumpus.md

 And that pretty much sums it up.
-I omitted a few lines of boilerplate code that fire up the main event loop, but this pretty much covers all of the code that implemnents the actual game rules.
+I omitted a few lines of boilerplate code that fire up the main event loop, but this pretty much covers all of the code that implements the actual game rules.
 It is designed to be very hackable, so please do experiment with it however you'd like.

 If you want to review the full game executable without the intermingled